 Several months ago I attended a craft show and one of the demonstrations was by Marble Art Originals.
 I loved the look and simplicity of the marbling and had purchased a kit from them.
 This was perfect for what I had in mind, as it would produce decorated eggs, simply and quickly.
 Since the marble ink dried almost straight away it would also be a lot less messy than paint!
 You can purchase a kit yourself here.

 First I laid out an invitation to paint and create so it was ready for when Monkey came down from his nap.
 I used my favourite cheap shower curtain to protect the flooring from the paint as they warn it will stain.

 We used the supplied pipettes to place droplets of paint onto the prepared water, then Monkey used a cocktail stick to mix the paint up and to make pretty patterns.

-I had placed the eggs on cocktail sticks already so they were easy to dip and to try and limit the amount of paint ending up on Monkey (he has eczema so you never really know how things are going to react).
+I had placed the eggs on cocktail sticks already.
+So they were easy to dip.
+I tried to limit the amount of paint ending up on Monkey (he has eczema so you never really know how things are going to react).
 It also meant that they could then be put straight into a block of polystyrene to dry.

 I am really pleased with how they came out, I will use metallic thread to hang them from the branches

 And as promised a picture of the finished hanging decorations